 Any significant concerns or defects which are considered worthy of negotiation or seller concessions are prioritized in the report.
 While these suggested repair items are certainly subjective in nature, clients are encouraged to review the report in its entirety for any other items you may personally deem worthy of repair or seller concessions, and discuss these with your real estate agent.

 I have devoted years of time and investment in quality training and equipment to provide our clients a truly unbiased and experienced infrared inspection service.
 BC Warner Inspections does not perform repairs, so our service remains truly unbiased and dedicated to your best interest and trust.
 My knowledge and experience in residential thermal inspections is surpassed by few.
 In fact, as the Educational Director for the National Association of Commercial Building Inspectors & Thermographers™, I find myself answering questions and providing technical support to many local and regional inspection companies, as well as to inspectors across the United States and Canada who actively seek advice from an experienced thermographer and inspector.
 Infrared technology and training varies dramatically in quality, specifications, and of course costs.
 Many providers, contractors, and individual inspectors unfortunately choose to enter this profession as cheaply as possible with little to no training and grossly inadequate equipment.
-When accuracy, quality, and experience matters in such an important application as an Infrared inspection, BC Warner Inspections & Thermal Imaging Services is the right choice for your facility.
-I encourage you to choose wisely and compare credentials, experience, and sample reports.
+When accuracy, quality, and experience matters in such an important application as an Infrared inspection, BC Warner Inspections & Thermal Imaging Services is the right choice for your next home inspection.